lancerkind/virtual-lab/README.md

  ```
  terraform apply
  ```
-6. After a whole lot of provisioning, you should see things such as the following.
-This was run with two student instances being created.
+6. After a whole lot of provisioning, you should see things such as the following (a run with two student instances being created).
 ```
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.